hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

-2. 자기야, 우리 triplebyte assessment 잘 하고 올게요♥♥

-3. Corgi learning about node.js on Codecademy♥♥ #43
+2. Corgi learning about node.js on Codecademy♥♥ #44
-    - Corgi learning about how to use postgresql in node.js♥♥
+    - Corgi learning about how to use postgresql in node.js♥♥ #2
     - Corgi completed working on "Learn Express: Routers" quiz (14/14)♥♥
     - Corgi completed working on "Learn Express: Routers" code challenges (10/10)♥♥
     - Corgi completed working on "Learn Express: Routers" (7/7)♥♥